pierDipi/duckeye/README.md

 # Duckeye

-Duckeye let you view Knative duck types in your browser.
+Duckeye lets you view Knative types in your browser.

 ![Duckeye UI](images/duckeye.png)